hashicorp/packer/CONTRIBUTING.md

 If you have never worked with Go before, you will have to complete the following steps in order to be able to compile and test Packer.

 1. [Download](https://golang.org/dl) and install Go.
-Make sure your Go version is at least Go 1.5.
-Packer _may_ work with older versions of Go but these are not supported.
+Go 1.6 or higher is preferred.
+Packer _may_ work with versions of Go older than 1.5 but these are not supported.

 2. Set and export the `GOPATH` environment variable and update your `PATH`.
 For